mahmudstat/mahmudstat.github.io/docs/notes/toefl.md

 - For each passage, there are 10 multiple-choice questions.
 - Most questions have four choices and a single correct answer.
 Some questions ask you to select two or more correct answers from a larger group of choices.
 - 54 to 72 minutes to complete the Reading
+- 18 minutes for each section (10 questions and passage reading)
 - Can return to previous questions to review or change your answers.

 ## How to approach